DigitalNZ/supplejack/_posts/2014-05-01-dependencies.md

 We strongly recommend using [rbenv](https://github.com/sstephenson/rbenv) to manage your ruby versions.
 OSX and *nix users can install rbenv from Github checkout: https://github.com/sstephenson/rbenv#installation

-Once rbenv is installed, you can [install Ruby 1.9.3](https://github.com/sstephenson/rbenv#choosing-the-ruby-version).
+Once rbenv is installed, you should [install Ruby 1.9.3](https://github.com/sstephenson/rbenv#choosing-the-ruby-version).

 ```
 $ rbenv install 1.9.3-p551